rbiesser/notebook/languages/SQL.md

 Any words that are recognized by SQL can not be used for column or table names.
 Adding an underscore is a way to avoid using a reserved word so, it would be acceptable to name a column `from_` or `date_`.

 ### Comments (-- or /* */)
 Double dashes can be used to create a comment.
 The C-style comment can also be used for larger comment blocks.
+Comments can be helpful when debugging larger queries.

 ```sql
 /*This is a